Nlcke/gouter/README.md

   you set `required` flag to true then query parameter will be mandatory.
 You may use `QueryParamDef<T>` type to define them before creating Gouter instance.

+When you pass routes you should also define special required 'notFound' route with key `_` and `url` param.
+It is used to handle situations when state or url is broken and cannot be encoded/decoded normally.
+You may add 404 screen for it.

 ```js
 import Gouter from 'gouter';
 import { newStackNavigator, newTabNavigator } from 'gouter/navigators';